I Want To...

 His research interests include transfusion medicine, immune hemolysis and transfusion alternatives.

-He is editor of Transfusion and a past president of the American Association of Blood Banks.
+He was editor of Transfusion for 15 years and a past president of the American Association of Blood Banks.

 - Training Program Director, Blood Banking/Transfusion Medicine